 I decided to pull off for a moment to check my GPS and map.
 CA-62 on this stretch of road is also known as 29 Palms Highway and goes along the back side of Joshua Tree National Park.
-It was 50 miles to the next gas station in 29 Palms but I had half a tank of gas.
+It was 50 miles to the next gas station in 29 Palms, but I had half a tank of gas.
 I was good to go.

 Out of the corner of my eye, I noticed the 5th wheel pulling off, heading in the opposite direction.
 I looked up and gasped.
-What I saw looked like a scene out of a movie.
-A beautiful scene, but desolate and frightening at the same time.
+What I saw looked like a scene out of a movie, a beautiful scene, but desolate and frightening at the same time.

-I wish I could say I immediately squashed those nonsensical fears.
+I wish I could say I immediately squashed those silly fears.
 Unfortunately, I can’t.
 It took me 10 minutes to decide what to do.
 What’s the worst that could happen?
 I have plenty of blankets, food, and water in a worst case.
 Roadside assistance in a best case.
-Ultimately I remember thinking if I didn’t do it, I would deeply regret it.
-Was I an adventurous free spirit or not?
-What self-respecting nomad was afraid of a lonely road in the middle of the day anyway?!
-Not me damn it!
-ONWARD!
+And pepper spray!
+I could blind someone if I had to.

-Not many people get it.
-I can see in their eyes when they do, though.
-It’s the same spark of magic that lives in me.
-The spark that makes it impossible to let anything prevent me from living my dream.
+Not many people get it, but I can see in their eyes when they do, though.
+It’s the same spirit of adventure that lives in me.
+The spark in my soul that makes it impossible to let anything prevent me from living my dream.